 - Cold calling: Calling people on the phone and asking if they are looking to buy or sell their home in the near future

 - Direct mailing: Mailing people a postcard or letter that advertises your services

 - Email drip campaigns: Building an email list and sending subscribers curated emails to get them ready to use your services

 - Social media marketing: Maintaining a dedicated social media presence for your business is key for any digital marketing strategy

 - Content marketing: Blogging or otherwise creating content that home buyers or sellers will find useful and will help drive them toward your website and increase lead generation

 5. Set a schedule.

-As you gear up your business, keep in mind that setting a schedule as an entrepreneur may look different than it did when you had a nine-to-five job.
+As you gear up your business, keep in mind that setting a schedule as an entrepreneur and real estate professional may look different than it did when you had a nine-to-five job.
 For example, your tasks for the day may not have an immediate payoff.
-Instead, they may be aimed at generating business long-term, such as getting professional headshots taken or setting up your website.
+Instead, they may be aimed at generating business long-term, such as getting professional headshots taken, searching online for prospective clients, or setting up your website.

 That said, regardless of what tasks you need to conquer, writing out a to-do list will help you to prioritize what needs to get done.
 You can then use that to-do list to block out sections of time on your calendar.
 Once you have that done, you are good to go for the day.
 If you follow all these tips, you will surely be on your way to becoming a successful real estate agent.